DKC-Bluegeneral/GitBluePublic/Notes/SYO-701 SecPlus.md

 - Application Programming Interface Attacks:

-	- An API DDoS attack often involces sending traffic from many clients to overwhelm the API service
+	- An API DDoS attack often involves sending traffic from many clients to overwhelm the API service

 	- Even if rate limiting controls are in place to prevent servers from crashing, they cannon always prevent service disruption and severe degradation of the API's user expierence.

-	- If API calls are not digitally signed or if they have embeded credentials, they can be compromised.
+	- If API calls are not digitally signed or if they have embedded credentials, they can be compromised.

 ## API Attack Vectors